Ahmed-Ssalem/IslamiApp/README.md

 > The Electronic Rosary

-- The electronic rosarry makes it easier for you to praise, provides you with many dhikrs, and the number of dhikrs that you praise.
+- The electronic rosary makes it easier for you to praise, provides you with many invocation.

 > Audio recitations